nfdi4plants/ARC-specification/ISA-XLSX.md

 # Assay File

 The `Assay` represents one experimental measurement.
-An `Assay File` metadata about the assay design, information about the people performing the experiment, and most importantly, details about the preparation execution of the experimental measurement.
+An `Assay File` metadata about the assay design, information about the people performing the experiment, and most importantly, details about the preparation and/or execution of the experimental measurement.

 The `Assay File` MUST contain one [`Top-Level Metadata sheet`](#top-level-metadata-sheets).
 This sheet MUST be named `isa_assay` and MUST contain the following sections:

 - [`ASSAY`](#assay-section)
 - [`ASSAY PERFORMERS`](#assay-performers)

-Additionally, the `Assay File` SHOULD contain one or more [`Annotation Table sheets`](#annotation-table-sheets), which record preparation of biological samples, measurement of these samples and basic computations performed on the resulting data.
+Additionally, the `Assay File` SHOULD contain one or more [`Annotation Table sheet(s)`](#annotation-table-sheets), which MAY record preparation of biological samples, measurement of these samples and basic computations performed on the resulting data.

 Therefore, the main entities of the `Assay File` should be `Samples` and `Data`.